fatpat314/oneCommand/README.md

 oneCommand is a simple command line tool that distill sequences of commands into a single word or line.

+## Useage
+RUN: Runs an existing command sequence.

+NEW: Lets a user create a new command sequence.

+HELP: Gives the user more instruction.

+END: Ends the program.

 ### FUNCTIONS